lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Change the network type of ApsaraDB for RDS.md

     -   [aliyun-php-sdk-rds-new.zip](https://github.com/aliyun/aliyun-openapi-php-sdk)

-2. Call the ModifyDBInstanceNetworkExpireTime API to modify the retention time of the classic network endpoint.
+2. Call the ModifyDBInstanceNetworkExpireTime API to modify the expiration time of the classic network endpoint.

     **Request parameters**